Web-Feet/coasterdocs/blocks.md

 ###Text blocks

 The text block is used for larger amounts of text that do not require the WYSIWYG editor.
-Additional formatting can be added manually through the admin.
+Additional HTML formatting can be added manually through the admin.

+###Richtext blocks

+The rich text block will render as a WYSIWYG editor in the admin.
+This is often used for larger portions of content where a lot of formatting may be required.
+If using blade, be sure to unescape the string e.g. `{!!
+PageBuilder::block('my_block') !!}` to ensure the HTML is rendered correctly on the front-end.

 ###Date blocks